Student Learning OutcomesThe primary aim of our curriculum is to provide students with the knowledge and

 the primary knowledge and skills students graduating with a Bachelor of Arts degree

-- Analyze and interpret the diversity of social experience using a sociological perspective, especially as they relate to race, class, gender,age, sexual preference, religion, and nationality.
+- Analyze and interpret the diversity of social experience using a sociological perspective.

 - Locate, analyze, assess, and communicate sociological scholarship.

-- Understand and employ a range of research strategies—quantitative and qualitative—and their applicability to particular research questions, theoretical orientations, and social contexts
+- Articulate the applicability of and demonstrate ability to employ a range of research strategies — quantitative and qualitative — to particular research questions, theoretical orientations, and social contexts.

-- Understand the ethical and social justice implications of sociological inquiry.
+- Articulate the ethical and social justice implications of sociological inquiry.